Jim Brown's Home Page

 The Windows batch scripting "language" is not as fully capable as *nix shell scripting.
 Microsoft has provided a new tool, PowerShell, to improve Windows scripting capability.
 PowerShell gets good reviews, but it is a completely new language that I haven't gotten into yet, so you will not see much about it here.

 Batch files, with the file extension .bat, have been around since DOS.
 The commands available for scripting have increased significantly since Windows NT and scripts that take advantage of those additional commands may have a file extension of either .bat or .cmd, the latter indicating that NT and later commands have been used and the script likely will not run under DOS or Windows 9x.
 I'll be writing more about specific batch scripts that I use, but here is an article on batch file basics that is more complete than I would ever provide.
 I have not read the book from which the article is taken, but it gets good reviews and the same author has written an update entitled Windows 7 and Vista Guide to Scripting, Automation, and Command Line Tools that covers Windows 7 and PowerShell.
 But the linked article will get you started on the basics of batch files.
 Posted: 2014-12-10 16:03

 Windows Command Line

-I use the command line in Windows a lot.
-Almost all of my backup and other disk cleanup activities are done through batch files (command line scripts), which are just automated typing of command line commands.
-For someone like me that likes to use text files for all the important stuff, learning to use the command line in Windows is the key to productivity.
+I used to use the command line in Windows a lot.
+Almost all of my backup and other disk cleanup activities were done through batch files (command line scripts), which are just automated typing of command line commands.
+For someone like me who likes to use text files for all the important stuff, learning to use the command line in Windows was the key to productivity.
 Best tutorial I've found for this is Zed Shaw's Command Line Crash Course.
 Go read it.
 Posted: 2014-01-21 09:34